About ATI

 As a tribally owned 8(a) enterprise, ATI enjoys unique advantages for minority contracting, making it easier for our clients to procure with us and our partners to work with us:

-• Unlimited Sole Source Ceiling: ATI is entitled to receive sole source contracts of any size or value.
-The size-standard limitations of other 8(a) companies – ($4m for Services and $7M for Manufacturing) – do not apply, allowing our clients to procure any scale of work directly with us.
+- Unlimited Sole Source Ceiling: ATI is entitled to receive sole source contracts of up to $25 Million from Civilian agencies and $100 Million from the Department of Defense.
+The size-standard limitations of other 8(a) companies – ($4.5M for Services and $7M for Manufacturing) – do not apply, allowing our clients to procure any scale of work directly with us.

 Collaborative Sourcing Process Steps